zulip/zulip/templates/zerver/help/only-allow-admins-to-invite-new-users.md

 # Only allow admins to invite new users

+{!admin-only.md!}

-If you are an administrator, you can change the setting to only allow administrators to invite new users.
+By default, any user in your Zulip organization can invite new users.
+You can change your organization's settings to only allow administrators to invite new users.

 {!go-to-the.md!} [Organization settings](/#administration/organization-settings)
 {!admin.md!}